copyright © Wartime Heritage Association 2012-2022

 Displayed in the Memorial Chamber of the Peace Tower in Ottawa on April 26

-George was the son of the Rev. Neil M. Rattee, B.A., and Frances Elizabeth Rattee.
-In August, 1925 the
+George Neil Rattee was the son of the Rev. Neil M. Rattee, B.A., and Frances Elizabeth Rattee.
+In August,

-family returned to Canada from British Guiana.
-Rev. Rattee was born in Noel, Nova Scotia and Frances
+1925, the family returned to Canada from British Guiana.
+Rev. Rattee was born in Noel, Nova Scotia and

-was born in New Richmond, New Brunswick.
+Frances was born in New Richmond, Quebec.
 The family lived in Yarmouth, Nova Scotia when George

-enlisted and was living in Westville, Nova Scotia when George was killed in 1943.
-George was the brother
+enlisted and the family was living in Westville, Nova Scotia when he was killed in 1943.
+He was the

-George attended the Yarmouth Academy between 1937 and 1939 and Queen’s University between 1939
+He attended the Yarmouth Academy between 1937 and 1939 and Queen’s University between 1939 and

-and 1940.
-He was employed between May and September, 1940 and between April and his enlistment in
+1940.
+He was employed between May and September, 1940 and between April and his enlistment in 1941

-1941 with the Department of National Defence at the Yarmouth Airport as a chainman, [surveyor's
+with the Department of National Defence at the Yarmouth Airport as a chainman, [surveyor's assistant].

 He completed Initial Training at Toronto, Ontario from December 22, 1941 to February 14, 1942, an Air